-Rationale: School districts are faced with significant cost pressures due to placement of students requiring extensive special services by some other agency over which the district has no control.
-This resolution encourages the state to assume financial responsibility for placements for which either the state or its various agencies are responsible instead of placing that financial burden solely on those districts where the parents of the student reside.
+Rationale: This resolution encourages the state to assume financial responsibility for placements for which either the state or its various agencies are responsible instead of placing that financial burden solely on those districts where the parents of the student reside.
 Issues related to students in foster care, group homes and detention facilities also have a financial impact on school districts, particularly smaller districts in rural areas.
 Often these students are sent to foster homes in mid-year or even at the end of the year and have severe problems that require immediate placement into treatment facilities.
 This is a significant expense for the district.
 Because the money must be spent regardless of the location of the child, it makes sense that a central pool of funds be used to cover these expenses.
 This would relieve a significant cost pressure for school districts.